temporarymoon/million-prescient-trees/docs/echo.md

 This document provides a detailed description of my understanding of all the rules of echo.
 The rules will be eplained in a way that might not be human friendly, but is useful for computer implementations.

-The ✅ emoji means somethings is present in my implementation.
-The 🧪 emoji means it is also included in the automatic tests.
+The ✅ emoji means something is present in my implementation.
+The 🧪 emoji means said thing is also included in the automatic tests.

 ## Setup